huawei-noah/SMARTS/docs/sim/cli.rst

-  envision   Commands to utilize an Envision server. run        Run an experiment on a scenario scenario   Generate, replay or clean scenarios. ultra      Utilities for working with the ULTRA benchmark. waymo      Utilities for using the Waymo Motion Dataset with SMARTS. zoo        Build, install, or instantiate workers.
+  envision   Commands to utilize an Envision server. run        Run an experiment on a scenario scenario   Generate, replay or clean scenarios. waymo      Utilities for using the Waymo Motion Dataset with SMARTS. zoo        Build, install, or instantiate workers.